DakaiGroup/metamask-snaps/README.md

   setSnapId(id);
 }, []);
 ```

+> You need to import the required files from your snaps directory for the dynamic snapId to work.
+Alternatively you can hardcode it to `local:http://localhost:YOUR_SNAPS_PORT` in local development.

 With the `snapId` acquired you can connect the user's metamask wallet to your application.
 The following code will connect your user and install your snap.